 Competence: When you first meet with real estate agents, they'll do their best to show you that they have what it takes to sell your house.
 You can expect to see a portfolio of credentials, past achievements, sales volume and letters of recommendation.
 Look for evidence that their background is relevant to your needs -- someone whose portfolio includes success with houses in your price range, preferably in your immediate neighborhood.

 Comfort: The importance of being comfortable with your agent as a person cannot be overstated.
 You're going to be dealing with this individual on a regular basis, maybe for months, during a time that can be emotionally trying for you and your family.
 Indeed, your agent may well become something of a family member, who shares in the tension, anticipation, frustration and ultimately the joy of selling your house.

-How do I find the agent that's right for me?
+How do I find the sales associate that's right for me?

 A good place to start is by talking to friends, neighbors, relatives -- anyone whose recommendation you trust.

-Another way to find an agent well-suited to sell your house specifically is by responding to local advertising from agents -- such as those "just sold" mailings you find in your mailbox from time to time.
-The very existence of such self-marketing efforts suggests that they may have more to offer you than the agent who picks up the phone when you call the local real estate office.
+Another way to find an independent sales associate well-suited to sell your house specifically is by responding to local advertising from sales associates -- such as those "just sold" mailings you find in your mailbox from time to time.
+The very existence of such self-marketing efforts suggests that they may have more to offer you than the sales associate who picks up the phone when you call the local real estate office.

 Do I have to pay a commission even if I find the buyer?